kogasacord/kogasa-bot/README.md

 ## Features

+Parenthesis are optional, square brackets are required.

+- `buffer ("delete" | "edit")`: Find deleted or edited messages.
+- `love [mentions]`: Calculate the love between two or more people.
+[Disabled]
 - `quote`: Reply to someone to quote them saying a fire line of text.
 Includes attachments.
 Requires [canvas-http-api](https://github.com/DoormatIka/canvas-http-api).
 - `ytdl [link] [format_id]`: Download videos from YouTube.
 Requires [ytdlp-drive](https://github.com/DoormatIka/ytdlp-drive-https-api).
 - `ytdlf`: Get the quality and format of your video.
 Can be used with `ytdl` with a `format_id`.